Cracked tooth syndrome: Epidemiology

 Most commonly involved teeth are mandibular molars followed by maxillary premolars, maxillary molars and maxillary premolars. in a recent audit, mandibular first molar thought to be most affected by CTS possibly due to the wedging effect of opposing pointy, protruding maxillary mesio-palatal cusp onto the mandibular molar central fissure.
 Studies have also found signs of cracked teeth following the cementation of porcelain inlays; it is suggested that the debonding of intracoronal restorations may be caused by unrecognized cracks in the tooth.

 Treatments

-There is no universally accepted treatment strategy, but, generally, treatments aim to prevent movement of the segments of the involved tooth so they do not move or flex independently during biting and grinding (stabilisation of the crack) to prevent propagation of the crack.
+There is no universally accepted treatment strategy in the treatment of a cracked tooth, as judging the extent of a fracture is challenging.
+Minor fractures without deep propagation may require no more than observation, as tertiary dentin formation can reinforce and stabilize some fractures not impinging on pulp.
+Generally, treatments for more severe fractures aim to prevent movement of the segments of the involved tooth so they do not move or flex independently during biting and grinding (stabilization of the crack) to prevent propagation of the crack.
 Provisionally, a band may be placed around the tooth or a direct composite splint can be placed in supra-occlusion to minimize flexing.
 Definitive options include: